Skip to content

 You can give anytime on our donor portal.

 With our easy-to-use online portal, MyGrants, you can suggest grants 24/7.
-You also can schedule reoccurring gifts and fulfill pledges.
+You can also schedule reoccurring gifts.

 Email: mnuno@thenytrust.org